lando/lando/docs/README.md

 ![screenshot](https://raw.githubusercontent.com/lando/lando/master/docs/images/lando-screenshot.png)

-Lando is for developers who want to easily specifiy and quickly spin up the services and tools needed to develop their projects.
+Lando is for developers who want to easily specify and quickly spin up the services and tools needed to develop their projects.

 Lando is a free, open source and cross-platform local development environment and DevOps tool built on [Docker](http://docker.com) container technology and developed by [Tandem](http://thinktandem.io).
 It is designed to work with most major languages, frameworks and services and to provide an easy way for users to specify simple or complex development requirements for their projects.